Tackling Sampling Noise in Physical Systems for Machine Learning Applications: Fundamental Limits and Eigentasks: Discussion

 \section{Discussion}

-We have developed a straightforward approach to quantify the resolvable expressive capacity of any \rev{physical} system in the presence of fundamental sampling noise. \rev{Crucially, this analysis extends to physical quantum systems where sampling noise is fundamentally imposed by quantum measurement theory.} Our analysis is built upon an underlying framework that determines the native function set that can be most robustly realized by a finitely-sampled \rev{physical} system: its eigentasks.
-We use this framework to introduce a methodology for optimal learning \rev{that we demonstrate} using noisy quantum systems, which centers around identifying the minimal number of eigentasks required for a given learning task.
-The resulting learning methodology is resource-efficient, and \rev{the empirical evidence we provide indicates that it is also} robust to overfitting.
+We have developed a straightforward approach to quantify the resolvable expressive capacity of any physical system in the presence of fundamental sampling noise.
+Crucially, this analysis extends to physical quantum systems where sampling noise is fundamentally imposed by quantum measurement theory.
+Our analysis is built upon an underlying framework that determines the native function set that can be most robustly realized by a finitely-sampled physical system: its eigentasks.
+We use this framework to introduce a methodology for optimal learning that we demonstrate using noisy quantum systems, which centers around identifying the minimal number of eigentasks required for a given learning task.
+The resulting learning methodology is resource-efficient, and the empirical evidence we provide indicates that it is also robust to overfitting.
 We demonstrate that eigentasks can be efficiently estimated from experiments on real devices using a limited number of training points and finite shots.
 We also demonstrate across two distinct qubit-based ans\"atze that the presence of measured quantum correlations enhances resolvable expressive capacity.
-Our work has direct application to the design of circuits for learning with qubit-based systems.
-In particular, we propose the optimization of resolvable expressive capacity as a meaningful goal for the design of quantum circuits with finite measurement resources.